jgjr/C-doku/README.md

 A command line sudoku game written in C. It can generate new games, solve games, validate games, and tell if there is a single solution to a game (thus validating new games).
 The game itself uses the [ncurses](https://www.gnu.org/software/ncurses/) library, and the tests rely on [cmocka](https://cmocka.org/).

 ## Installation
 The included makefile should be able to compile the c files into a working binary, simply run `make`.
-To run the tests run `make test`.
+To run the tests run `make tests` and then `make check`.
 Once the binary is generated you can move it to somewhere in your path and then execute `c-doku`, or run it from its directory with `./c-doku`.
 This has only been tested on Linux, adjustments may be needed for it to work on Windows and OSX.

 ## Usage
 There are no mandatory arguments when running c-doku, however there is an optional argument for difficulty level.
 By defauly c-doku opens with a difficulty level of medium, but easy and hard can also be specified.